marzianizam/Enhanced_TransUNet-Integrating-Dual-Attention-and-CutMix-for-Medical-Image-Segmentation/README.md

 # Visualization

-Please refer to thie notebook for visualizing the predictions.
+Please refer to this notebook for visualizing the predictions.

 # Reference